-performed Data analysis was with bivariate univariate and analyzes.
-Univariate analysis was conducted to determine the characteristics of respondents included; age, gender, students' perceptions about HIV / AIDS stigmatization of PLWHA. and
+Data analysis performed was with bivariate univariate and analyzes.
+Univariate analysis was conducted to determine the characteristics of respondents included; age, students' perceptions about HIV / AIDS stigmatization and of PLWHA.

 Univariate Analysis

 Characteristics of respondents by age distribution of the average age of respondents in this study can be seen in Table below